annapods/podfic_poster2/doc/DOC_DB.md

 - `type` is mandatory.
 More on types later.
 - `foreign_key_table` is to be filled when the field is a foreign key table.
 It should contain the `table_name` of that foreign table.
 More on foreign keys later.
 - `mandatory` is a boolean, which means that it can be equal to `TRUE` or `FALSE`.
 It is mandatory.
 If true, the given field will be mandatory.
+- `editable` indicates whether the values of the field will generally be editable.
+It is a boolean and is mandatory.
+It is usually set to true.
+If false, there might not be any way to edit the values of that column in the GUI.
 - `default value`, not mandatory.
 - `part_of_record_display_name` indicates whether the value of that field will be used to create the display name of the records in the table.
 It is a boolean and is mandatory.
 More on display names later on.
-- `display_in_table` indicates whether the column will be displayed in generic GUI tables.
-It is a boolean and is mandatory.
-It is usually set to true.
-If false, there might not be any way to edit the values of that column in the GUI.
 - `display_order` indicates the order of the columns in generic GUI tables.
 It is an int and is not mandatory.

 ## Field types